WebOrigami/docs/src/content/language/hello.md

     venice.jpg: "[binary data]"
 ---

 The Origami language lets you concisely define the structure of a website.
-This page introduces the three key concepts — _trees_, _scope_, and _maps_ — and a template system that make the language unique.
+This page introduces three key concepts — _trees_, _tree scope_, and _maps_ — and a template system that make the language unique.
 If you prefer a hands-on approach, start with the [tutorial](tutorial.html).

 ## A tiny site

 HTML and CSS define the content inside web pages — but not how those pages are structured into an overall hierarchy your users can browse.
 That's what the Origami language is for.

-The following Origami file defines a tiny site:
+The following Origami program defines a tiny site:

 ```
 {